Prologue

 “It’s cheaper here,” she answers.

-And just like that, I feel like a judgey jackass.
-An entire day of drinking is bound to be expensive.
-Might as well get started here and save a few bucks.
+And just like that, I feel like a judgy jackass.
+Even with holiday specials, drinks are expensive.
+It makes sense to get started here and save a few bucks.

-I rush into my bedroom and replace my previous green T-shirt with the official pub-crawl top.
+I rush into my bedroom and replace my white T-shirt with the tiny green one Mindy brought me.
 Before I leave, I stop to fluff my hair and glance in the full-length mirror hanging behind my door.
-It takes a few double palm-pushes against the inside of the shirt near the middle, but I finally stretch it enough to give me a little extra room in the tummy area.
-I slide my palms over the wrinkles and I'm ready to go.
+It takes a few double-palm pushes against the inside of the shirt near the middle, but I finally stretch it enough to give me a little extra room in the tummy area.
+I slide my palms over the wrinkles, and I’m ready to go.

 When I enter my living room again, Mindy is at the sliding glass door checking out the amazing view from my balcony.
-From there, you can see into Truist Field, where the Knights, Charlotte’s minor league baseball team, play their home games.
+From there, you can see into BB&T Ballpark, where the Knights, Charlotte’s minor league baseball team, play their home games.

 “You’ve got a view of the entire field,” she says, craning her neck to the left.